ahmedalaa14/Depi-projects/README.md

 ## Overview

-This repository contains All the Projects That I developed as part of the DEPI Projects .
+This repository contains All the Projects That I developed as part of the DEPI Projects.
 The Internship demonstrates proficiency in a variety of web technologies and showcases a comprehensive understanding of both front-end and back-end development.

 ## Technologies Used